ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 If several control centers are to be integrated in ioBroker, a separate instance must be installed and configured for each control center.

-With the installation of ReGaHSS an instance of the adapter "hm-rpc" is installed, which should be configured and activated in advance.
+With the installation of ReGaHSS an instance of the adapter "hm-rpc" is also installed, which should be configured and activated in advance.

-An instance of this adapter can manage up to 5 different instances of the Homematic RPC adapter, which provide different services (each service requires its own RPC instance):
+An instance of this adapter can manage up to 5 different instances of the Homematic RPC adapter, which provide different services (each service needs its own RPC instance):

 - rfd (CCU radio service for standard components)
 - hs485d (Wired) (for wire bus components)